 Jon Schoonover, Ph.D.

-Impacts of land use on water chemistry, hydrology, channel morphometry, and soil quality, giant cane restoration, agricultural sustainability, and riparian zone management in agricultural systems.
+Impacts of land use on water chemistry, hydrology, channel morphometry, and sediment transport; fecal coliform contamination across multiple land uses; water resource stress associated with urban-rural interfaces; biogeochemistry of floodplain forests; and riparian zone management in agricultural systems.

 - FOR 202: Tree Identification

 - FOR 452: Forest Soils

 - FOR 452L: Forest Soils Laboratory